hamzajeljeli95/SwiftIdeForWindows/README.md

 Simple Swift IDE for Windows

 This project aims to create a user friendly Swift IDE for Microsoft Windows users.
-This project is fully open source and uses "Swift for Windows"'s project compiler (https://github.com/SwiftForWindows/SwiftForWindows)
+This project is fully open source and uses "Swift for Windows" project's compiler (https://github.com/SwiftForWindows/SwiftForWindows)

 <b><u>Requirements :</u></b>